hantash07/learning_notes/kotlin-types.md

   val oneByte: Byte = 1
   ```

-- Unlike some other languages, there are no implicit widening conversions for numbers in Kotlin.
+- Unlike some other languages, there are no implicit conversions for numbers in Kotlin.
 For example, a function with a Double parameter can be called only on Double values, but not Float, Int, or other numeric values:

   ```
   fun main() {